-We didn’t just want to share any random wedding vow example with you, so we are sharing a sample Christian groom’s wedding vow that is close to our hearts…because it’s from our wedding 🙂
+We didn’t just want to share any random alternative Christian wedding vows with you, so we are sharing these wedding vows from groom to bride that is close to our hearts…because it’s from our own “husband and wife wedding” 🙂

-One of the most difficult things in writing this is how to make it readable — given my handwriting!
-I got carried away with my emotions and the hand fatigue, so my apologies if it doesn’t look so good!
-But because a vow isn’t about how you wrote it but what’s in it anyway, these are my thoughts while I was writing this vow to Melody:
+One of the most difficult things in writing these wedding vows is how to make it readable — given my handwriting!
+I got carried away with my emotions and the hand fatigue, so my apologies if it doesn’t look so good on paper (see photo at the end of the post)!
+But because a wedding vow from groom to bride (or even the other way around) isn’t about how you wrote it but what’s in it anyway, these are my thoughts while I was writing this vow to Melody:

 - I won’t be able to fulfill this vow for some periods of time but this will be a reminder to me whenever I am not doing what God wants me to do–which is to do the best for my wife.